MISP/misp-modules/doc/README.md

 Modules to access CIRCL Passive SSL.
 - **features**:
->This module takes an ip-address (ip-src or ip-dst) attribute as input, and queries the CIRCL Passive SSL REST API to get and display information about this input.
+>This module takes an ip-address (ip-src or ip-dst) attribute as input, and queries the CIRCL Passive SSL REST API to gather the related certificates and return the corresponding MISP objects.
 >
->To make it work a username and a password are thus required to authenticate to the CIRCL Passive SSL API.
+>To make it work a username and a password are required to authenticate to the CIRCL Passive SSL API.
 - **input**:
->Ip-address attribute.
+>IP address attribute.
 - **output**:
->Text describing passive SSL information related to the input attribute.
+>x509 certificate objects seen by the IP address(es).
 - **references**:
 >https://www.circl.lu/services/passive-ssl/
 - **requirements**: